 The NHS is currently offering the COVID-19 vaccine to people most at risk from coronavirus.

 COVID-19 vaccinations are free of charge and only available through the NHS.
 Text messages from the NHS will show as being sent from NHS vaccine and will only link to the NHS.uk website.
 The NHS will never ask you for your bank account or card details, your PIN or banking password, or ask you to press a button on your keypad.

 Please continue to follow all the safety guidance even when you’ve had the vaccine as you may still be able to spread the disease, in particular hand hygiene, wearing a face mask and social distancing.

-'Getting the jab done in Wakefield' - snapshot of figures (figures as at 4 April 2021)
+'Getting the jab done in Wakefield' - snapshot of figures (figures recorded as at 9 May 2021)

 Oxford AstraZeneca updates

 NEW Latest information about the Oxford AstraZeneca vaccine (at 8 April 2021)